 Procurement - Since the new trade arrangements came into place, no significant issues have been reported by service areas in relation to the supply chain as a result of the new trade arrangements.
 Some areas of the Council have noted price increases in the purchasing of goods and services but it is difficult to determine whether it is as a result of Covid or the new Brexit arrangements.
 Social Services residential homes, care providers and Education services have not reported any issues relating to food, medicine and other supplies.
 The Council's IT Provider (Shared Resource Service) have identified supply issues relating to IT equipment such as laptops.
-However, major IT manufacturers have been struggling to keep up with demand due to the pandemic and there is a delay in the supply of key microchips.
+Major IT manufacturers have been struggling to keep up with demand due to the pandemic and there is a delay in the supply of key microchips.

-Regulatory Services and Environmental Health - The Council's Regulatory Service have appointed an officer who is contacting businesses in Newport establishing if they require any support with Covid and Brexit compliance.
+Regulatory Services and Environmental Health - The Council's Regulatory Service completed work contacting businesses across Newport to provide advice and support with EU imports / exports compliance.

 Environmental Health Food Safety team are now fully trained to undertake EU Health Certificate checks.
 Civil Contingencies and Regulatory Services have not identified any issues with Newport Port.